jarecoo/practice/notes.md

 - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
 Because when you think about it, happiness can only exist in this moment, right here, right now.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”
 - “Happiness is to enjoy the present, without anxious dependence upon the future" -Seneca
+- “Attention matters - letting your attention slip and wander builds bad habits and enables mistakes”  - The Daily Stoic, p.123
+- “None of this stuff is really about morality or religion or dogma or big fancy questions of life after death.
+The capital T Truth is about life before death.” - David Foster Wallace, This is Water
 ```
 Like bluebonnets in the spring
 We're only here for a little while